IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/tabs/bottom-nav/README.md

 Each item (`igx-bottom-nav-item`) contains header (`igx-bottom-nav-header`) and content (`igx-bottom-nav-content`).
 Header is related to particular content.
 When tab is clicked, the associated content is selected and visualized into single container.
 There should always be a selected tab.
 Only one tab can be selected at a time.
+A walkthrough of how to get started can be found [here](https://www.infragistics.com/products/ignite-ui-angular/angular/components/tabbar).

 ----------
 ## Usage